ray-project/ray/doc/source/async_api.rst

 Since Python 3.5, it is possible to write concurrent code using the ``async/await`` `syntax <https://docs.python.org/3/library/asyncio.html>`__.

-This document describes Ray's support for asyncio, enabling integration with popular async frameworks (e.g., aiohttp, aioredis, etc.) for high performance web and prediction serving.
+This document describes Ray's support for asyncio, which enables integration with popular async frameworks (e.g., aiohttp, aioredis, etc.) for high performance web and prediction serving.

 Starting Ray
 ------------